pedrosilvz/pedrosilvz/README.md

-<h1 style = "color: rgb(210, 236, 95)">🥝 Pedro Silva</h1>

-<code style="color: rgb(197, 219, 97);">Fullstack Developer</code>
+# 🥝 Pedro Silva

+**`Full-stack Developer`**

-<label>I'm a full-stack Brazilian developer that works as much in back-end as
- front-end.
-It's never too late to I learn more and more about programming!
+I'm a full-stack Brazilian developer that works as much in back-end as front-end.
+It's never too late to I learnmore and more about programming!
 Subscribe to my Youtube channel called [pdrsily](https://www.youtube.com/@pedrosilvz).
-In my channel, I talk about programming and games tips, projects, and much more!! 📚</label>
+In my channel, I talk about programming and games tips, projects, and much more!! 📚

   <p align="left">
       <a href="https://www.youtube.com/@pedrosilvz">